- Fall semester

 Some upper year courses may have 200-level prerequisites.
 You may be able to take these prerequisites to fill one of your open options.

-Studying for a Bachelor of Arts degree means that you are a student in the Faculty of Arts.
+Your Bachelor of Communication and Media Studies degree means that you are a student in the Faculty of Arts.

 If you are coming to the University of Calgary with Advanced Placement credit or International Baccalaureate credit, you will follow the same registration process as any first time university student.
 You may be eligible to use your transfer credit in your degree program depending on the program you have entered and whether or not the courses are applicable.
 Look for International Baccalaureate credit information at ucalgary.ca/pubs/calendar/current/a-12-1.html and Advanced Placement information at ucalgary.ca/pubs/calendar/current/a-12-2.html.